 The Natural Resources Conservation Service is the federal agency that works with landowners on private lands to conserve natural resources.
 NRCS is part of the U.S. Department of Agriculture, formerly the Soil Conservation Service (SCS).
 Nearly three-fourths of the technical assistance provided by the agency goes to helping farmers and ranchers develop conservation systems uniquely suited to their land and individual ways of doing business.
-The agency also assists other private landowners and rural and ord protect water, and solve other resources problems.

-urban communities to reduce erosion, conserve and protect water, and solve other resource problems.
+The agency also assists other private landowners and rural and urban communities to reduce erosion, conserve and protect water, and solve other resource problems.